Code changes

 August 2025 — CPR and AED questions confirmed for 2026

-On 13 August 2025, DVSA confirmed that new questions on cardiopulmonary resuscitation (CPR) — and, for the first time, on using a public-access automated external defibrillator (AED) — would begin appearing in the car and motorcycle theory tests from 2026.
+On 13 August 2025, DVSA confirmed that the car and motorcycle theory tests would include enhanced cardiopulmonary resuscitation (CPR) content and, for the first time, questions about using a public-access automated external defibrillator (AED).
+The new questions begin appearing in tests in 2026, with candidates told to start familiarising themselves from autumn 2025.
 There is no change to the test duration, the question count or the pass mark.
-The questions were developed with the Resuscitation Council UK and the four nations’ Save a Life programmes.
+The questions were developed with the Resuscitation Council UK and the Save a Life programmes in Wales, Scotland and Northern Ireland.
 See the 2026 changes guide for the detail you need to revise.

 How to revise the changes efficiently